-MedTech Devices – How will connected medical devices support better outcomes?
+MedTech Devices: How connected medical devices support better outcomes

 The internet of things offers a huge range of opportunities for monitoring and treatment of patients, both within a busy hospital environment freeing up nursing time and increasing data required, as well as offering convenience to some patients who can be monitored or treated at home.
 Technology now makes it possible for routine ECG and PPG data to be up-loaded to secure Cloud services to enable constant monitoring of patients with technologies such as AI making alerts or guiding diagnosis.